Skip to main content

 How do you connect a chatbot to your CRM and database?

 A chatbot that can’t look up customer data is limited to generic answers.
-Connecting it to your CRM, database, or backend turns it into a personalized assistant that knows who’s asking and what their history looks like.
+Wiring it into your CRM or backend turns it into a personalized assistant that already knows who’s asking.

 For Intercom Fin: Native CRM integration pulls customer data automatically.
-The bot sees plan type, purchase history, and previous conversations.
+The bot sees plan type, purchase history, and previous conversations without any setup beyond connecting the account.

-For custom setups (Voiceflow, Botpress, n8n): Use API calls to query your database mid-conversation.
-When a user asks “What’s my order status?”, the bot calls your API, pulls the order data, and returns a specific answer.
+For custom setups: Voiceflow, Botpress, and n8n use API calls to query your database mid-conversation.
+When a user asks “What’s my order status?”, the bot calls your API, pulls the data, and returns a specific answer.

 KwikUI connected their chatbot to their user database.
 When a customer asked about their account, the bot already knew their plan, usage stats, and billing status.
 No “Can you give me your account number?” back-and-forth.
 The result: 65% of support tickets resolved automatically.
 Two founders.
 Zero dedicated support staff.
 Over 3,000 active users supported.